I need help with … Domestic Abuse

 SMART provides support to anyone affected by domestic abuse, who has other complex needs across Buckinghamshire and Milton Keynes.

-We provide a completely non-judgemental and confidential service, and we can arrange to call or meet you at a time that is safe and secure for you.
+Our service is non-judgemental and confidential; we can arrange to call or meet you at a time that is safe and secure for you.

 Please note this service is currently only available in Buckinghamshire and Milton Keynes.
-If you live outside of this area please contact us and we will aim to put you into contact with a similar organisation in your area.
+If you live outside of this area you can get help from Victim Support.

 What is domestic abuse?

 Domestic abuse can be any incident of threatening behaviour, violence or abuse between two people who are, or have been, intimate partners, family members or living together regardless of gender or sexuality.